-The Committee in office at the date of this Report was appointed - after checking the non-executive and independence requirements in compliance with the law and the application criteria of Art.
+The committee in office at the date of this Report was appointed - after checking the non-executive and independence requirements in compliance with the law and the application criteria of Art.
 3 of the Corporate Governance Code - during the meeting of the Board of Directors held on 14th April 2016 and is composed of three non-executive directors: Renato Corrada (who serves as Chairman), Stefania Petruccioli and Silvio Sartori.
-Renato Corrada and Stefania Petruccioli possess the independence requirements laid down by the TUF and the Corporate Governance Code.
+Renato Corrada and Stefania Petruccioli possess the independence requirements laid down by the TUF and those of the Corporate Governance Code, as assessed by the Board of Directors during this meeting (reference is made to section 4.6 of this Report).

-During the Financial Year the Committee met 6 times and 6 meetings are scheduled for the current financial year (one has already taken place).
-As a rule, Committee meetings last about 3 hours on average.
+During the Financial Year the committee met 6 times and 6 meetings are scheduled for the current financial year (one has already taken place).
+As a rule, the committee meetings last about 3 hours on average.

-The Committee members have attended the meetings regularly and consistently (the percentage of each member's attendance at the meetings is indicated in Table 2 in the Appendix to this Report).

-The Committee meetings were duly minuted.
+The committee members have attended the meetings regularly and consistently (the percentage of each member's attendance at the meetings is indicated in Table 2 in the Appendix to this Report).
+The committee meetings were duly minuted.